olegakbarov/react-cssmodules-demo/src/components/Content/post.md

 ## Componentize all the things

- Now you can import styles into JS-file and work with classes throught style object.
+Now you can import styles into JS-file and work with classes through style object.
+It almost intuitively simple!
 Like this:

 ```js
 import styles from './card.styl';